 4. Real estate investments provide unique tax advantages.

 Depreciation is one of the major tax advantages most investors have heard of.
 What real estate investors appreciate is the fact that you are depreciating an asset that does not often lose value.
 In fact, property values tend to increase over time.
-Bottom line, you receive a tax credit on the cost of an asset that may increase in value, not decrease.
+The bottom line is that you receive a tax credit on the cost of an asset that may increase in value, not decrease.

 5. Real estate buyers can use leverage to build wealth.